 Thinking ahead and knowing situations that may cause your children to be fearful can help you prevent those fears and anxieties by preparing them as much as possible.

 A common fear children (and mother’s alike!) have is leaving their parents.
-I have many friends who worry about leaving their children for any amount of time and often their children are also fearful when Mommy is away.
+I have many friends who worry about leaving their children for any amount of time and often their children have separation anxiety when Mommy is away.

-A great way to help prevent that separation anxiety is to take time away from your children from birth.
+A great way to help prevent those common childhood fears is to take time away from your children from birth.
 Even if it’s just going to Target for an hour or running a quick errand.
 Find childcare you trust (Yes, hubby is great but a non-parent is even better for their ability to feel comfortable) and then TRUST that childcare!

 I travel away from my babies pretty early on in their lives.
 I have found that I miss them and have a harder time with that distance than they EVER do.
 They enjoy the break and have so much fun with their grandparents and cousins.
 A break away can be beneficial for everyone and will help them feel more comfortable in times where you have to be separated.